qhdwight/stanford-intern-2019/website/README.md

 To run the Go script by itself, the `GOPATH` environment variable must be set to the `go/` folder.
 To run, do `go run go/src/extract.go` command in terminal.
 This allows the current working directory to be set properly (run it from the website directory).
 If it need dependencies, run `go get ./...` in the `go/` directory.
 It uses packages from GitHub that must be downloaded before use.

 To bind functions in HTML, use `activity_viewer/jinja_settings.py` to map them.

+Try to use Django ORM to filter data before putting into `pandas` as there is a memory concern.
+It also takes a long time to load more than a million rows into a dataframe.
+In addition to this, use `values_list` instead of `values` and define columns manually for dataframe as it saves memory.
+The ORM is faster at filter operations but slower with distinct and grouping.